leondutoit/git-for-research/course.md

 #### forking and pull requests

-You can follow the instruction [on github](https://help.github.com/articles/using-pull-requests/).
+You can follow the instructions [on github](https://help.github.com/articles/using-pull-requests/).

 ### commands reference